Saber-mm/HDPFL/README.md

-# N0ise-Aware Algorithm for Heterogeneous Differentially Private Federated Learning, ICML 2024 (PyTorch)
+# Noise-Aware Algorithm for Heterogeneous Differentially Private Federated Learning, ICML 2024 (PyTorch)

 Experiments in the main paper are produced on MNIST, FMNIST, CIFAR10 and CIFAR100.